-Middle East weather in July is very warm and sunny with temperatures soaring to the low-forties.
+What’s the weather like in the Middle East in July?Middle East weather in July is very warm and sunny with temperatures soaring to the low-forties.
 The hot desert climate can be uncomfortable at times, so make sure to stay hydrated and seek shade during the hottest parts of the day.

 Geographical influencesIf you don’t mind the heat, a holiday to the Middle East in July is a great option.
 The region is known for its hot and dry climate that’s in full swing in the summer.
 There’s rarely a rain cloud in sight and the sea water tends to stay very mild during high season.
 The Arabian Peninsula has a huge range of resorts, towns and cities for you to choose from including the exciting cities of Dubai and Abu Dhabi.

 AveragesThe average temperature during the day is around 43°C with lows of 29°C at night.
 You’ll have 13 hours of bright sunshine to enjoy each day during your stay.
 Humidity levels are very low at just 11% and winds travel at 9mph.
 There’s 0mm of rainfall, which means it’s very unlikely that you’ll see any showers during your stay.
 Sea temperatures reach highs of 32°C, which is very warm and relaxing for a swim.